Registering Steam Heated Molds

 - The mold is usually registered as a fitting based on the inside volume of the passages being less than 1.5 cuft.
-As a fitting, a statutory declaration must be filled out and declared by someone with an appropriate quality control program for manufacturing a pressurized fitting – which can be an adventure for a mold manufacturer.
+As a fitting, a statutory declaration must be filled out and declared by someone with an appropriate quality control program for manufacturing a pressurized fitting – which can be hard to find for a mold manufacturer.
 This is even more difficult for a mold that is in service with uncertain lineage.

-- The mold is not built to ASME code rules, so the material will normally not be ASME listed.
+- Usually a mold is not built to ASME code rules, so the materials may not be ASME listed.
 As a fitting, the material can be adopted if the tensile and yield properties are known or can be determined by testing.
-See Unlisted Materials for more information on using unlisted materials.
+See Unlisted Materials for more information.

 - Applying code rules can be interesting.
 Typically a platen or mold will have a number of gun drilled heating passages.
 These passages will have intersecting passages to connect and direct the flow of steam and condensate.
 The passages are surrounded by material that could be considered to be the wall of a pipe.
 The intersecting passages could also be considered to be a header to branch pipe intersection.
 The mold ends up being calculated as a piping system!

 Tire molds have more complex internal cavities that require more difficult calculations.
 The calculated code stresses from internal pressure usually end up being a small fraction of the stresses that the mold experiences during operation.